glouwa/d3-hypertree/readme.md

     }
 )
 ```
 You will see a hypertree without any labels or other features.
-See [API Reference](https://github.com/glouwa/d3-hypertree/blob/master/docs/readme.md). for more configuration options.
+See [API Reference](https://github.com/glouwa/d3-hypertree/blob/master/docs/readme.md) or Cheat Sheet below for more configuration options.
+If the parent DOM element contains other children,

-The cheat sheet below shows a hypertree component with all available options.
+the will be removed before creation.
+The Hypertree should stay the only children of the parent element.

 ## Options Cheat Sheet

-This example shows a component instantiation using most features.
+This example shows a component instantiation using all configuration options.
 For detailed descriptions and a complete list of features see
 [API Reference](https://github.com/glouwa/d3-hypertree/blob/master/docs/readme.md).

 ```typescript